vitaly-t/custom-string-formatter/README.md

 ### Property-name Safety

 The parser requires that any referenced property exists, or else it will throw `Property "propName" does not exist`.
-This is to help with detection of using invalid property names.
+This is to help with detection of invalid property names.

 If a property is missing, it must be set to `undefined` before it can be referenced from a string, to avoid the error.